mohammedbilalns/keywords/js.md

 ## Factory Functions
 ## Currying
 ### Advantages and disadvantages of currying
+- advantages - function composition
+- disadvantages - complexity for beginners , perfomance overhead in some case
 ## What is memoization
 ## What is function binding
 ### Difference between call apply and bind